ataraxie/codeshovel/README.md

 curl TBD
 ```

-For conveinence, we also provide endpoints for listing files and methods within the repository:
+For convenience, we also provide endpoints for listing files and methods within the repository:

 * `GET listFiles/`: Retrieves the list of files in a repo at a SHA